Confluent (NASDAQ:CFLT) Director Eric Vishria Sells 15,476 Shares of Stock

-Confluent, Inc. (NASDAQ:CFLT – Get Free Report) Director Eric Vishria sold 15,476 shares of the firm’s stock in a transaction on Monday, December 8th.
-The stock was sold at an average price of $29.84, for a total value of $461,803.84.
-Following the completion of the transaction, the director directly owned 1,077,018 shares in the company, valued at approximately $32,138,217.12.
-This represents a 1.42% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Confluent, Inc. (NASDAQ:CFLT – Get Free Report) Director Eric Vishria sold 15,476 shares of the business’s stock in a transaction that occurred on Wednesday, December 10th.
+The stock was sold at an average price of $30.00, for a total value of $464,280.00.
+Following the transaction, the director owned 1,061,542 shares of the company’s stock, valued at approximately $31,846,260.
+This represents a 1.44% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

 Eric Vishria also recently made the following trade(s):

-Several research analysts recently weighed in on CFLT shares.
-Royal Bank Of Canada downgraded shares of Confluent from an “outperform” rating to a “sector perform” rating and upped their target price for the stock from $30.00 to $31.00 in a report on Tuesday.
-Wells Fargo & Company reaffirmed an “equal weight” rating and issued a $31.00 price objective on shares of Confluent in a research note on Monday.
-Canaccord Genuity Group downgraded Confluent from a “buy” rating to a “hold” rating and lifted their target price for the company from $27.00 to $31.00 in a research note on Monday.
-FBN Securities restated an “outperform” rating and issued a $28.00 price target on shares of Confluent in a research note on Tuesday, October 28th.
-Finally, DA Davidson reiterated a “neutral” rating and set a $31.00 price objective (up previously from $29.00) on shares of Confluent in a research report on Monday.
-One investment analyst has rated the stock with a Strong Buy rating, four have assigned a Buy rating, twenty-seven have assigned a Hold rating and two have assigned a Sell rating to the company’s stock.
-According to MarketBeat.com, Confluent presently has a consensus rating of “Hold” and an average price target of $28.71.
+CFLT has been the subject of several research analyst reports.
+Cowen restated a “hold” rating on shares of Confluent in a report on Tuesday, October 28th.
+Zacks Research upgraded shares of Confluent from a “strong sell” rating to a “hold” rating in a research report on Monday, September 1st.
+Wolfe Research downgraded shares of Confluent from an “outperform” rating to a “hold” rating in a report on Monday.
+UBS Group lowered shares of Confluent from a “buy” rating to a “neutral” rating and raised their price objective for the company from $29.00 to $31.00 in a research report on Tuesday.
+Finally, William Blair downgraded shares of Confluent from an “outperform” rating to a “market perform” rating in a report on Monday.
+One equities research analyst has rated the stock with a Strong Buy rating, four have given a Buy rating, twenty-seven have assigned a Hold rating and two have assigned a Sell rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $28.71.

 About Confluent